 - 307.1.
-A player who has priority may cast a sorcery card from his or her hand during a main phase of his or her turn when the stack is empty.
+A player who has priority may cast a sorcery card from their hand during a main phase of their turn when the stack is empty.
 Casting a sorcery as a spell uses the stack.
 (See rule 601, "Casting Spells.") - 307.2.
 When a sorcery spell resolves, the actions stated in its rules text are followed.
 Then it's put into its owner's graveyard. - 307.3.
 Sorcery subtypes are always a single word and are listed after a long dash: "Sorcery Arcane."
 Each word after the dash is a separate subtype.
 The set of sorcery subtypes is the same as the set of instant subtypes; these subtypes are called spell types.
 Sorceries may have multiple subtypes.
 See rule 205.3k for the complete list of spell types. - 307.4.
 Sorceries can't enter the battlefield.
 If a sorcery would enter the battlefield, it remains in its previous zone instead. - 307.5.
-If a spell, ability, or effect states that a player can do something only "any time he or she could cast a sorcery," it means only that the player must have priority, it must be during the main phase of his or her turn, and the stack must be empty.
-The player doesn't need to have a sorcery he or she could actually cast.
-Effects that would prevent that player from casting a spell or casting a sorcery don't affect the player's capability to perform that action (unless the action is actually casting a spell or casting a sorcery). - 307.5a Similarly, if an effect checks to see if a spell was cast "any time a sorcery couldn't have been cast," it's checking only whether the spell's controller cast it without having priority, during a phase other than his or her main phase, or while another object was on the stack.
+If a spell, ability, or effect states that a player can do something only "any time they could cast a sorcery," it means only that the player must have priority, it must be during the main phase of their turn, and the stack must be empty.
+The player doesn't need to have a sorcery they could cast.
+Effects that would preclude that player from casting a spell or casting a sorcery don't affect the player's capability to perform that action (unless the action is actually casting a spell or casting a sorcery). - 307.5a Similarly, if an effect checks to see if a spell was cast "any time a sorcery couldn't have been cast," it's checking only whether the spell's controller cast it without having priority, during a phase other than their main phase, or while another object was on the stack.